PanDAWMS/panda-docs/docs/source/architecture/server.rst

 The PanDA server is the central hub of the system consist of Apache-based RESTful Web servers and time-based process schedulers, running on the database.
-The PanDA server takes care of jobs throughout their lifetime.
+It takes care of jobs throughout their lifetime.
 The main functions are as follows:

 * To receive jobs from JEDI, and other job sources that directly generate jobs mainly for testing purposes.
-* To prepare input data for jobs.
+* To prepare job input data.
 * To dispatch jobs to worker nodes.
 * To watch jobs while they are running on worker nodes.
-* To post-process output data for jobs once they are done on worker nodes.
+* To post-process job output data once jobs are done on worker nodes.
-* To take actions on jobs according to various timeout configurations.
+* To take actions on jobs according to various timeout configurations if necessary.

 The PanDA server horizontally scales by adding machines since Web servers are stateless and time-based processes are